wenjinnn/config/README.md

 * add hibernate button for powermenu, need to setup swap to make it work.
 * use [hyprlock](https://github.com/hyprwm/hyprlock) instead of lockscreen.js (more security, see this [issue](https://github.com/Aylur/dotfiles/issues/72))
 * add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist)
-* ocr for screenshot powerd by [tesseract](https://github.com/tesseract-ocr/tesseract)
+* ocr for screenshot powered by [tesseract](https://github.com/tesseract-ocr/tesseract)
 * some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)

 # Must have